-NATIONAL ENERGY TECHNOLOGY LABORATORY OVERVIEW The primary mission of the U.S. Department of Energy's Office of Fossil Energy (FE) is to ensure the nation can continue to rely on its indigenous fossil fuel resources for clean, secure, and affordable energy.
+The primary mission of the U.S. Department of Energy's Office of Fossil Energy and Carbon Management (FECM) is to ensure the nation can continue to rely on its indigenous fossil fuel resources for secure, reliable and affordable energy as we responsibly transition to greater reliance on renewable energy resources.
 Contributing to that mission is the Solid Oxide Fuel Cell (SOFC) Program, administered by FE's National Energy Technology Laboratory (NETL).
 The SOFC Program focuses on the research, development, and demonstration (RD&D) to enable the generation of highly efficient, cost-effective electricity from coal and natural gas with near-zero atmospheric emissions of carbon dioxide (CO2) and criteria pollutants and minimal water consumption.
-Albany, OR • Anchorage, AK • Morgantown, WV • Pittsburgh, PA • Houston, TX